drone/drone-migrate/README.md

 ## Configuring the migration utility

-The migration utility will copy data from your 0.8.x database to your new 1.0.x database.
+The migration utility will copy data from your 0.8.x database to your new _empty_ 1.0.x database.
 You will need to provide the migration tool with the connection string for both the old and new database.

 ```sh
 -e SOURCE_DATABASE_DRIVER=sqlite3|mysql|postgres